Friday, 13 June 2008

 The track was marked with white painted eagles and rose steeply into the woods.
 We soon emerged onto a bare col (Col de la Gardivoire) looking down on the village of Saint-Jacques, and from there the path descended across the face of the slope below the great wall of the Barre de Chaudron.

-The soil was black and loose and there were many landslips on the slope.
-In places we had to pick our way over freshly fallen masses of silt scoured by crevasses from the recent torrential rains.
+The soil was black and waterlogged, and there were many landslips on the slope.
+In places we had to pick our way over masses of silt swept down by the recent torrential rains.

 Our path then followed the road up through pine forest to the Col du Corobin, laboriously regaining all the height that we had lost since the previous col.